-Pass on completed record of concern to Services Director or Chief Exec.
+Pass on completed record of concern to Head of Carer Services or Chief Exec.
 It will be stored confidentially.

-Date received by Services Director or Chief Exec: Added to Safeguarding log:

-Date of any further update and review:
+Date received by Head of Carer Services or Chief Exec: Added to Safeguarding log: Date of any further update and review: